Deltares/ra2ce/docs/tutorials/accessibility.rst

 Accessibility Analysis
 =======================

-🚑 How fast can you reach essential services?
+🚑 How quick can you reach essential services?
 --------------------------------------------

 Accessibility analysis in RA2CE answers practical questions like: